MUNsdh/readthedocs/docs/source/Tool Changes.rst

    i.
 Find the correct tool bit and an empty tool holder.

    ii.
-Head to the back of the CNC Machine and find an appropriate collet.
-The collet will vary depending on the type of tool you're using, for example a collet for an end mill can be seen below.
-A drill does not go in a collet like this.
+Head to the back of the CNC Machine and find an appropriate tool holder.
+The tool holder will vary depending on the type of tool you're using, for example, end mills go in collets (as seen below) and drills go in a drill chuck!

    iii.
-Once you have the appropriate collet, tool bit, and tool holder, begin by assembling and hand tightening.
-Make sure to put the collet in the black piece of the holder first and then screw it on.
+Once you have the appropriate tool holder, tool bit, and tool holder, begin by assembling and hand tightening.

+   Note: If using a tool bit that requires a collet, make sure to put the collet in the black piece of the holder first and then screw it on.
 If not, it will get jammed in the holder.

    iv.
 After you’ve hand tightened, bring the tool to the back/side of the machine and place it in the tightener.
 Using the red-handled wrench, hook into the notches on the black piece and tighten.
 To losen, flip the tool around and do the same.